xAirx/Express-Api-for-React-Native-project/README.md

 	#Task 3  Mongoose populate POST request with dish data and user data.

-		We will need a user ID within the comment listed so we know which dish it belongs to
+		We will need a user ID within the comment listed so we know which user it belongs to

 		We will need a dish ID within the comment listed so we know which dish it belongs to